mjames940/A1-ISQA3420/USECASES.md

 Primary Actor: Manager <br />
 Goal in Context: The manager is able to determine license and vulnerability information provided by the project information <br />
 Stakeholders: <br />
-  ...Manager: To recieve clear and relavant projet information <br />
+  ..*Manager: To recieve clear and relavant projet information <br />
   ...Developer: To provide the relavant software package information <br />
 Preconditions: <br />
   ...OSS Software components has relavant data <br />